-The visitors can also observe a majestic view of some high peaks such as Langtang Lirung, Jugal Himal, Chimse ridge, and Dorje Lakpa Peak.
+The visitors can also observe a majestic view of some high peaks such as Langtang Lirung, Jugal Himal, Chimse Ridge, and Dorje Lakpa Peak.
 Similarly, the west side of the Langtang Valley has the serene Langtang River flowing.

 Similarly, during autumn, rhododendrons of various colors cover the forest.
 The wild animals and birds are also visible as they stroll around during suitable weather.

 Pilgrims visit the Gosainkunda during special festivals such as Janai Purnima.
-Gosainkunda lake holds religious significance as it is said that Lord Shiva is resting beneath the lake.
-There is also a popular saying that bathing in the Gosainkunda lake removes your diseases and clears your sins.
+Gosainkunda Lake holds religious significance as it is said that Lord Shiva is resting beneath the lake.
+There is also a popular saying that bathing in the Gosainkunda Lake removes your diseases and clears your sins.

-It may take a week to complete your Langtang national park trip.
+It may take a week to complete your Langtang National Park trip.
 You should be capable of walking on rough trails uphill.
-Teahouses and simple lodging facilities are available along the routes from Sundarijal and Dhunche to Langtang national park.
+Teahouses and simple lodging facilities are available along the routes from Sundarijal and Dhunche to Langtang National Park.

 6. Shey Phoksundo National Park

-Located in the midst of the trans-Himalayan ecosystem of the mid-western region, Shey Phoksundo national park is a spectacular national park established in 1984.
+Located in the midst of the trans-Himalayan ecosystem of the mid-western region, Shey Phoksundo National Park is a spectacular national park established in 1984.
 This serene national park covers an area of 3,555 sq. km. and resides at an altitude of 2,130m to 6,988m.

-Similarly, the national parks include around six species of reptiles, and over 200 bird species including Tibetan partridge, wood snipe, raven, white-throated tit, yellow-throated marten, and impeyan pheasant, cheer pheasant, chough, Tibetan twit, Himalayan griffon, etc, and over 29 species of butterflies.
+Similarly, the national parks include around six species of reptiles, and over 200 bird species including Tibetan partridge, wood snipe, raven, white-throated tit, yellow-throated marten, impeyan pheasant, cheer pheasant, chough, Tibetan twit, Himalayan griffon, etc, and over 29 species of butterflies.

-The best time to visit Shey Phoksundo national park is during the Spring season and Autumn seasons.
+The best time to visit Shey Phoksundo National Park is during the Spring season and Autumn seasons.
 During the Spring season (March to May), the weather is favorable for trekking, bird watching, and exploring vegetation as well as the wild animals who come out for fresh air from their niche.

 The weather is also suitable for mountain viewing.
 The park is said to include around 31 snowcapped mountains, including Dhaulagiri Mountain, and the tallest and most prominent peak is Kanjiroba (6,883 m).

 Try to avoid the winter season as the place faces heavy snowfall from late November to February.
-Most of the animals do not come out during winter in cold.
+Most of the animals do not come out during winter in the cold.

 Also, it becomes difficult to walk and complete the trip in winter.
-Similarly, the heavy rainfall of the monsoon is also not that suitable for visiting Shey Phoksundo national park.
+Similarly, the heavy rainfall of the monsoon is also not that suitable for visiting Shey Phoksundo National Park.
 The trail becomes slippery and risky.

-To arrive at Shey Phoksundo national park, you can take a flight from Kathmandu to Nepalgunj and then a 20 minutes flight from Nepalgunj to Dolpa’s Juphal Airport.
+To arrive at Shey Phoksundo National Park, you can take a flight from Kathmandu to Nepalgunj and then a 20-minute flight from Nepalgunj to Dolpa’s Juphal Airport.

-While you visit Shey Phoksundo national park, grab a chance to explore magnificent Dho village (one of the highest settlements in the world), and Rhigmo village.
+While you visit Shey Phoksundo National Park, grab a chance to explore magnificent Dho village (one of the highest settlements in the world), and Rhigmo village.

-Visitors should acquire permits to enter the Shey Phoksundo national park.
+Visitors should acquire permits to enter the Shey Phoksundo National Park.
 The entry fee for foreigners is NRs.
 3000, for SAARC nationalities, it is NRs.
 1500, and for Nepalese, the entry cost is NRs.
 100. They may charge extra if you want to carry a camera inside to film.

 7. Shuklaphanta National Park

-Shuklaphanta national park is a renowned national park established in 1984.
+Shuklaphanta National Park is a renowned national park established in 1984.
 It is located in the northwest part of Nepal.

 With an area of 305 sq. km, Suklaphanta National Park is one of the best trekking destinations in Nepal.
-Situated in Sudurpaschim province, Shuklaphanta national park sits at an elevation of 174 m to 1,386 m.
+Situated in Sudurpaschim province, Shuklaphanta National Park sits at an elevation of 174 m to 1,386 m.

 The national park is bounded by the Mahakali River on the west and south side.
-Before it used to be a national park, Shuklaphanta national park was a significant hunting area among Royal families.
+Before it used to be a national park, Shuklaphanta National Park was a significant hunting area among Royal families.
 In 1969, it was declared a Royal Hunting Reserve.

-The Shuklaphanta national park is a blend of open grassland, forests, riverbeds, and tropical wetlands, which makes it favorable for visitors to have an enthralling exploration.
+The Shuklaphanta National Park is a blend of open grassland, forests, riverbeds, and tropical wetlands, which makes it favorable for visitors to have an enthralling exploration.

-Another tourist attraction at Shuklaphanta national park is the Rani Tal (Queen Lake).
-It is a serene lake that exhibits calming vibe.
+Another tourist attraction at Shuklaphanta National Park is the Rani Tal (Queen Lake).
+It is a serene lake that exhibits a calming vibe.
 You can enjoy boating here and feed the ducks too.

-If you wish to encounter wild animals like Bengal tiger, hog deer, swamp deer, Indian leopard, Indian python, one-horned rhino, etc, choose the best time of the year for your trip.
+If you wish to encounter wild animals like the Bengal tiger, hog deer, swamp deer, Indian leopard, Indian python, one-horned rhino, etc, choose the best time of the year for your trip.

-Visitors should acquire permits to enter the Shuklaphanta national park.
+Visitors should acquire permits to enter the Shuklaphanta National Park.
 The entry fee for foreigners is NRs.
 1,500, for SAARC nationalities, it is NRs.
 700, and for Nepalese, the entry cost is NRs.
 100. Similarly, they may charge extra for filming documentaries.

 For the jungle safari, you can either opt for a jeep tour or enjoy an elephant back ride.
 For bird watching, the spring season (March to May) and Autumn season (September to November) are better as the diverse bird species from various corners of the world migrate here.

-Also, utilize the Shuklaphanta national park visit to explore the Tharu culture.
+Also, utilize the Shuklaphanta National Park visit to explore the Tharu culture.
 Experience their heartwarming hospitality, and their cultural dance will reduce your fatigue.
 Explore their centuries-old culture while you also savor some authentic Tharu food.

 8. Banke National Park

 The forest patrols have a continuous watch on every movement of tigers.
-They have also installed sensors and cameras to keep a track of the tigers.
+They have also installed sensors and cameras to keep track of the tigers.

-There’s a view tower to get a panoramic view of the jungle and see wildlife living free in open.
+There’s a view tower to get a panoramic view of the jungle and see wildlife living free in the open.
 You can also enjoy camping in the national park.
 It will be an enthralling experience to spend nights in tents in the national park.

 Similarly, it would take around 8 hours (270 km) from Mahendranagar and 7 hours (250 km) from Dhangadi to arrive at Park’s head office via a bus ride.

-Banke national park visit in different seasons offers you a different experience.
+Banke National Park visit in different seasons offers you a different experience.
 In the summer season, the weather is dry and warm.

-For a better hiking experience, the Spring season is the best season.
+For a better hiking experience, the Spring season is the best.
 Similarly, in the autumn season, the flora and fauna are in the verse of blossoming.

 You must buy entry tickets at Banke National Park’s entry gate.
-The entry fee for foreigners in Banke national park is NRs.
+The entry fee for foreigners in Banke National Park is NRs.
 1,500, for SAARC nationals, it is NRs.
 750, and for Nepalese, the entry fee is NRs.
 100.

 9. Shivapuri Nagarjun National Park

-A diverse national park that was established in 2002 is the Shivapuri national park.
+A diverse national park that was established in 2002 is the Shivapuri National Park.
 It is extended over Kathmandu, Nuwakot, Sindhupalchowk, and Dhading with an area of 159 sq. km.

-Located in the vicinity of Kathmandu, you can start your trek to Shivapuri national park from Narayanthan.
+Located in the vicinity of Kathmandu, you can start your trek to Shivapuri National Park from Narayanthan.
 Walking across the dense forest of Shivapuri ignites an enthralling experience.

-It has to be one of the best-hiking destinations located near Kathmandu.
-Shivapuri national park has an abundance of wildflowers to explore.
+It has to be one of the best hiking destinations located near Kathmandu.
+Shivapuri National Park has an abundance of wildflowers to explore.

 Shivapuri has been one of the main sources of drinking water for the people of Kathmandu Valley.
-There are several waterfalls inside the Shivapuri Nagarjun National park.
+There are several waterfalls inside the Shivapuri Nagarjun National Park.

-Shivapuri Nagarjun national park is home to several endangered species such as the Indian leopard, Golden jackal, Himalayan black bear, Indian mongoose, Indian crested porcupine, Himalayan squirrel, closed leopard, leopard cat, Indian pangolin, and many more.
+Shivapuri Nagarjun National Park is home to several endangered species such as the Indian leopard, Golden jackal, Himalayan black bear, Indian mongoose, Indian crested porcupine, Himalayan squirrel, closed leopard, leopard cat, Indian pangolin, and many more.

 Similarly, the park also lodges around 320 species of birds, 102 rare and endangered butterfly species, and 129 distinct species of mushrooms.